ClaudioRob/data-pipeline-azure-databricks/README.md

-# In this course we cover how to create data pipelines with Microsoft's Azure Cloud.
+# In this project we develop data pipelines with Microsoft's Cloud Azure, Databricks Notebooks and Microsoft SQL Server Management Studio 18.

 ## Resources Used:
 1. Azure Databricks Service